ArianeMora/scibiomart/README.md

 #### Run generic query
 Here we show a generic query for two genes (as a comma separated list) and the attributes we're interested in are 'ensembl_gene_id', 'hgnc_symbol', 'uniprotswissprot'.

+Run query: `def run_query(self, filter_dict: dict, attr_list: list):`
+i.e. you can pass it a filter dictionary and a list of attributes.
+This will make it quicker, you can also run it and it will get all genes (i.e. if filter_dict is empty).

 ```
 sb = SciBiomart()
 sb.set_mart('ENSEMBL_MART_ENSEMBL')